nktkr/C---Programs-Collection-for-Beginners/readme.md

 45. Check whether the number is Armstrong or not
 46. Count Number of Digits in a given Number
 47. Determine Perfect Square Program
+48. Determine if the Number is Prime or Composite